UPDATED JUL 14, 2020

 If you’re looking to go long, look no further than the Schuylkill Banks Trail, which feeds into the Kelly Drive Loop.
 As the name suggests, you’ll travel along, and on top of, the Schuylkill River.
 Some 60 miles of trail have been completed, so there’s no shortage of options.
 South Street to Phoenixville is a solid 26-mile run.
 And East Falls to Valley Forge clocks in at 20ish miles.
 At some point, you’ll also want run by, to, or from the Schuylkill River Banks boardwalk.
 With all this awesomeness, it’s no wonder Schuylkill Banks Trail was named the Best Urban Trail in America.

 Okay, the name is a little misleading.
 Truth is, this path is only off limits if you’re in a car.
 Which means if you’re on foot (we’re looking at you, runners) you’re in the clear.
-Go back in time and into the wild along this 5.5-mile shady, gravel path in Wissahickon Valley Park.
+Go back in time and into the wild along this seven-mile shady, gravel path in Wissahickon Valley Park.
 Leave your headphones behind and tune into nature as you run beneath the trees and along the bank of the Wissahickon Creek.
 Be on the lookout for horses.
 And consider a refuel or post-run snack at Valley Green Inn or Cedar House Cafe.

 Love what the Forbidden Trail has to offer, but need a longer route?
 Take a trip to Northeast Philly for a nine-mile run in Pennypack Park.
 The fact that it’s within the city and easily accessible from I-95 is also a plus.
 Follow the gravel and asphalt trail as it winds through the forest, fields, and alongside a stream, and get your daily dose of exercise and fresh air all at once.

-Find out what Franklin Delano Roosevelt Park has to offer while following a three-mile path around the park.
+Find out what Franklin Delano Roosevelt Park has to offer while following a 1.8-mile path around the park.
 Experience the calming effects of running near the peaceful ponds, or snap a quick photo of the picture-perfect lake house for all your runner friends to see.
 If three miles doesn’t do it for you, head south and you’ll find the Navy Yard.
 This area along the river offers sights of boats being built right before your eyes.
 If you’re looking to do some exploring that doesn’t involve running, be sure to check out the American Swedish Historical Museum nearby.

 If you’re looking to escape the busier running routes like Kelly Drive and FDR Park, head to Cobbs Creek Park in West Philly.
 The Park is easily accessible from 63rd and Market or the Cobbs Creek Parkway.
 Once you arrive, you’ll encounter plenty of ways to mix up a dreary running routine, like exploring off-shoot trails leading to the creek and scenic ruins of an old cemetery.